Electrical and Computer Engineering Courses

 Ece 553 (Csi 553) Cyber-Physical Systems (3)

 This course is an introduction to the basics of models, analysis tools, and control for embedded systems operating in real time.
 Topics include models of computation, basic analysis, control, and systems simulation, interfacing with the physical world, mapping to embedded platforms and distributed embedded systems.
 This course has a lab component.
-Prerequisites: Ece 233 or Csi 404 and either Ece 371/Cen 350 or APhy 415.
+Course fee applies.
+Consult the Schedule of Classes.
+Prerequisites: Ece 233 or Csi 404 and either Ece 371 or APhy 415.
+Students who have received credit for IECE453 cannot receive credit for this course.

 Ece 560 Topics in Electrical and Computer Engineering (3)